software-students-spring2025/0-git-practice-v2-AndrewJung03/README.md

 I found this article to be interesting because I definitely do agree with the idea that during covid, SWE jobs seemed to be the pinnacle of jobs for anyone which is why there is so much increased competition.
 And I do believe that almost everyone I know share the same feeling that it is much harder to get a job than it was during the pandemic.

+## Comment from Yukun Dong

+I like this article.
+The article points out the situation of nowadays software engineering industry.
+The surge of AI makes a big influence on the development of software industry.
+The information and data in the article truly gives a different perspective for our cs students about future career.